London

 How much budget to plan for 3 nights in a London palace?+

-Count on 3550 to 5600 £ (4100 to 6500 €) for a couple in high season, including accommodation (1800 to 2700 £), starred restaurants (800 to 1200 £), transfers and taxis (250 £), theatres (200 to 400 £) and shopping.
+Count between 3550 and 5600 £ (4100 to 6500 €) for a couple in high season, including accommodation (1800 to 2700 £), starred restaurants (800 to 1200 £), transfers and taxis (250 £), theatres (200 to 400 £) and shopping.
 The Victorian townhouses allow saving 30 to 40% on accommodation without sacrificing service.

-Should one book the starred restaurants before departure?+
+Must one book starred restaurants before departure?+

 What is the best way to reach the centre from Heathrow?+

 We recommend the private taxi (60 to 90 £, 45 to 75 minutes) if travelling with luggage or as a family: guaranteed comfort and direct journey to your hotel.
 The Heathrow Express (25 £ per person, 15 minutes to Paddington) suits if your palace is in Mayfair or Knightsbridge, but add 10-15 minutes by taxi from the station.
-Uber Black (50 to 70 £) offers the best value for money.
+Uber Black (50 to 70 £) offers the best value.

 Do rates vary much according to the seasons?+